-2017 FFA WEEK ACTIVITY IDEAS
+2018 FFA WEEK ACTIVITY IDEAS

 We have no doubt you plan fantastic FFA Week events each year.
 But maybe you can shake it up a little.
-Transform your chapter's expectations!
+Together, we will share the FFA message!
 Check out some of these activities suggested by advisors and members.
 Encourage your chapter members to plan at least one new event this year.
 When posting information on your social media sites, be sure to use #FFAWeek.

-RECRUITMENT/RETENTION
+GROW LEADERS THROUGH RECRUITMENT/RETENTION

 - FFA Week Scavenger Hunt: Come up with an awesome game for teachers and students to participate in and win prizes.
 It could be for one day or the entire week.
 Get creative and educational with your clues. - Hunger Action Day: Pick a day where you can show your spirit of service by helping to fight hunger.
-Volunteer at a local food pantry, hold a canned food drive or share the message of hunger with others. - Show your American pride.
-Choose a day to wear red, white and blue and lead the school in the Pledge of Allegiance on the morning announcements. - Be official!
+Volunteer at a local food pantry, hold a canned food drive or share the message of hunger with others. - Be official!
 What better way to make your mark than to wear Official Dress or Official Casual Dress during FFA Week. - Wear Blue Friday!
 Wear your FFA gear on Friday and urge the rest of the school to wear blue and gold as well.
-Then take photos and post them on social media using the hashtag #FFAStyle. - Invite nonmembers to participate in interactive FFA Week activities.
-Have an FFA member paired with a nonmember. - Stand at the school entrances and give away FFA pens, mints or other items. - In Official Dress or wearing FFA clothing, help serve the meals in the school cafeteria or greet students as they step off the bus one morning. - Participate in special FFA events that may be scheduled through your state association. - Announce the weekly activities during your school announcements. - Toss FFA T-shirts into the crowd at a school basketball game and have an announcement read over the public address system. - Invite nonmembers to sit in on an FFA meeting. - Invite prospective members for pizza and a movie. - Host an interactive activity for FFA members and nonmembers (a dance, bowling, pizza party or movie night). - Using an ag-related picture, hold a coloring contest at area elementary schools. - Get everyone involved!
+Then take photos and post them on social media using the hashtag #FFAweek. - Invite nonmembers to participate in interactive FFA Week activities.
+Have an FFA member paired with a nonmember. - Stand at the school entrances and give away FFA pens, mints or other items. - In Official Dress or wearing FFA clothing, help serve the meals in the school cafeteria or greet students as they step on the bus one morning. - Participate in special FFA events that may be scheduled through your state association. - Announce the weekly activities during your school announcements. - Toss FFA T-shirts into the crowd at a school basketball game and have an announcement read over the public address system. - Invite nonmembers to sit in on an FFA meeting. - Invite prospective members for pizza and a movie. - Host an interactive activity for FFA members and nonmembers (a dance, bowling, pizza party or movie night). - Using an ag-related picture, hold a coloring contest at area elementary schools. - Get everyone involved!
 Take pictures of teachers (not just ag teachers but all teachers and school staff) wearing FFA merchandise such as hats and T-shirts.
 Take them before FFA Week and publish them in the school newspaper or take them during FFA Week and post them throughout the school. - Ag Olympics: Make up your own events based on your school's interests and resources (sack races, roping contests, etc.).

-2017 FFA WEEK ACTIVITY IDEAS
+2018 FFA WEEK ACTIVITY IDEAS